freeradical13/freeradical13.github.io/index.md

 #### Energy Generation

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
 The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mithocondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
+Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.

 #### Mitochondria

 Mitochondria are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the mitochondrial matrix.
-Mitochondria contain their own circular DNA and ribosomes.

 #### Chloroplasts